What is demodex?

 There are two mites principally involved in human demodex infestations, Demodex folliculorum and Demodex brevis.
 D. folliculorum is found in small hair follicles, particularly the eyelashes.
 In both its immature and adult stages, it feeds on skin cells.
 D. brevis is found in the oil glands that are connected to small hair follicles and feeds on the gland cells.

 The D. folliculorum mite is 0.3–0.4 mm in length and the D. brevis mite is 0.15–0.2 mm.
-They are invisible to the naked eye, but under the microscope, their structure is visible.
+They are almost invisible to the naked eye, but under the microscope, their structure is visible.
 The eight legs of this mite move at a rate of 8–16 mm/h, and this is mainly done during the night as bright light causes the mite to recede into the follicle.

 Human demodex mites are a normal finding in older children and adults and are rarely observed in children under five years of age.
 Demodicosis is usually diagnosed in older adults, or immunodeficiency states, such as human immunodeficiency virus (HIV) infection.

 Demodicosis results in non-specific symptoms and signs on facial skin.
 These most often include: